smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 ### Collecting Windows-hosted installation logs

 [Deploying a Connected Cache node to a Windows host machine](mcc-ent-deploy-to-windows.md) involves running a series of PowerShell scripts contained within the Windows provisioning package.
-These scripts will attempt to write log files to the installation directory specified in the provisioning command (`C:\mccwsl01\InstallLogs` by default).
+These scripts attempt to write log files to the installation directory specified in the provisioning command (`C:\mccwsl01\InstallLogs` by default).

 There are three types of installation log files: